Farrukhsiyar: Appointments

 Farrukhsiyar appointed Sayid Abdullah Khan as chief minister and placed Muhammad Baqir Mutamid Khan in charge of the Exchequer.
 The title of bakshi was first conferred on Hussain Ali Khan (with the titles of Umdat-ul-Mulk, Amir-ul-umara and Bahadur Firuz Jung) and then to Chin Qilich Khan and Afrasayab Khan Bahadur.

 The following were governors of the provinces; the governor of South India was Chin Qilich Khan, who appointed deputy governors:

-Deposition

-Farrukhsiyar was blinded then executed by the Sayyid Brothers.

 Personal life

 Family

 Farrukhsiyar's first wife was Fakhr-Un-Nissa Begum, also known as Gauhar-Un-Nissa, the daughter of Mir Muhammad Taqi (known as Hasan Khan and then Sadat Khan).
 Taqi, from the Persian province of Mazandaran, married the daughter of Masum Khan Safawi; if she was the mother of Fakhr-un-nissa, this would account for her daughter's selection as the prince's wife.

 His second wife was Bai Indira Kanwar, the daughter of Maharajah Ajit Singh.
 She married Farrukhsiyar on 27 September 1715, during the fourth year of his reign, and they had no children.
 After Farrukhsiyar's deposition and death she left the imperial harem on 16 July 1719, she returned to her father with her property and lived her remaining years in Jodhpur.

 Farrukhsiyar's third wife was Bai Bhup Devi, daughter of Jaya Singh (the Raja of Kishtwar, who had converted to Islam and received the name of Bakhtiyar Khan).
 After Jaya Singh's death he was succeeded by his son, Kirat Singh.
 In 1717, in response to a message from the Mufti of Delhi, her brother Kirat Singh sent her to Delhi with her brother Mian Muhammad Khan.
 Farrukhsiyar married her, and she entered the imperial harem on 3 July 1717.